-46. Casting vote
+49. Casting vote

-In the event of a tied vote, the Chairperson may exercise the casting vote.
+In the event of a tied vote, the Chairperson may exercise the casting vote either in favour or against the motion.

-47. When a division permitted
+50. When a division permitted

 - 1) A division may be requested by any Councillor on any matter. - 2) The request must be made to the Chairperson either immediately prior to or immediately after the vote has been taken but cannot be requested after the next item of business has commenced.